 Getting a GSA Schedule contract does not guarantee business with the Government.
 Your contract will need to be managed, marketed, and you will need to actively pursue opportunities to work with the Government.

 GSA Schedule prices are available to the public and businesses can search the GSA schedules to see what other contractors are charging for the same or similar goods and services.

 Learn more through GSA’s website – Are Schedules a Good Fit for Me?

 GSA eLibrary is the one source for latest GSA contract award .

 GSA Advantage is GSA’s online catalog.

-For additional information on GSA Schedules, please contact Steve Makovec at firstname.lastname@example.org or 414-270-3600.
+For additional information on GSA Schedules, please contact our staff of experts at firstname.lastname@example.org or 414-270-3600.